jonlpersson/ed-latimore/site/_posts/2019-10-28-how-to-quit-drinking-8-things-to-know.md

 The number of people I no longer communicate with is expected, so it’s not that surprising.
 What is surprising is the fact that I don’t miss the communication at all.

-All I know is that it’s very difficult to explore the depths of a connection via bonding over alcoholic consumption.
+I know it’s very difficult to explore the depths of a connection via bonding over alcoholic consumption.

 ## If You Think You Want To Get Sober…